sttts/mesos-dns/docs/docs/naming.md

 ## A Records

 An A record associates a hostname to an IP address.
-For task `task` launched by framework `framework`, Mesos-DNS generates an A record for hostname `task.framework.domain` that provides the IP address of the specific slave running the task.
+For task `task` launched by framework `framework`, Mesos-DNS generates an A record for hostname `task.framework.domain` that provides
+- either the IP address of the specific slave running the task
+- or the IP address of the task container itself if Mesos provides this (in the task status labels).
 For example, other Mesos tasks can discover the IP address for service `search` launched by the `marathon` framework with a lookup for `search.marathon.mesos`:

 ``` console
 $ dig search.marathon.mesos